On this page:

 = 38.484510006475

-(The area of a circle, with the diameter 3.5 -- SQ returns the square of 3.5, PI is the constant pi, and * multiplies the two.)
+(The area of a circle with the diameter 3.5 -- SQ returns the square of 3.5, PI is the constant pi, and * multiplies the two.)

-After each calculation, Hypatia remembers the result.
+After each calculation, Hypatia remembers the result -- more about this on the next page.

 Note that just entering a single number (or a single variable or constant) is a calculation, too, which can be useful in some circumstances.